cs2113-s23/cs2113-s23.github.io/j-units/J5-Threads.md

 If `var1` and `var2 `are references to distinct objects of type `Foo` then `Thread x` could call `var1.bar()` and `Thread y` could call `var2.bar()`, and the two methods could execute simultaneously.
 However, if both threads called `var1.bar()` at the same time **(note: we calling `bar()` on the same object this time!)**, then one `Thread` would execute `bar()` while the other `Thread` was delayed, and only after the first thread had completed its call to `bar()` could the second thread start executing its call.

-So, to fix our bug, all we need to do is declare `enqueue` (and `dequeue`, though it doesn't really matter in our test program) with the synchronized modifier.
+So, to fix our bug, all we need to do is declare `enqueue` (and `dequeue`) with the synchronized modifier.

 ```java
 public class Queue {